shaligramk/todo_list/README.md

 Todo App with JavaScript and HTML5 localStorage
 ==========

-A vanilla Javascript Todo-app which leverages HTML5 localStorage to store its data.
+A responsive Todo-app built with plain JavaScript and HTML5

 Usage
 ====================